The manufacturing industry is going through a revival, and now may be the perfect time to think about growing your business.

 As your business grows, you may encounter new or unexpected expenses.
 If you have to hire new employees or start paying overtime, you may need extra money to help you transition.
 When applying for loans, business credit can often be a deal maker or breaker.
 Banks will often check business credit reports just like potential clients.
 Staying on top of your scores and ratings may help your chances with traditional lenders.

 With these tips in mind, growing your manufacturing business may not be as hard as it seems.
 Start by setting realistic goals, consider your business credit and how it can help you, and then get the word out about your business and your capabilities.
+Marketing and advertising is an investment you should not skimp out on, especially during uncertain economic times.
 Once you’ve done these three things, you’ll be well on your way to growth.

 The opinions and advice provided in the Dun & Bradstreet articles and blog posts are provided “as-is”.
 Dun & Bradstreet makes no representations or warranties, express or implied, with respect to the information in these articles and posts and the results of the use of such information.